 Joanna Schroeder likes cute guys as much as much as any other red-blood heterosexual woman, but thinks covert photo sites like TubeCrush are deeply problematic.

 Hey guys!
 Vacation was fun.
-Stuff, unfortunately, Kept Happening while I was gone, which was deeply insensitive of it, so I’ll just round up the shit that happened with my commentary.
-1) Chick-Fil-A, in a move that surprises no one, fucking hates gay people.
+Stuff, unfortunately, Kept Happening while I was gone, which was deeply insensitive of it, so I’ll just round up the shit that happened with my commentary.1) Chick-Fil-A, in a move that surprises no one, fucking hates gay people.
 The Jim Henson Company has severed all ties with them!
-So…
+So that’s…

 Joanna Schroeder talks about the newest incarnation of ‘Hot or Not’ and muses on whether objectification like this is good for society.